vmware/container-service-extension/docs/cse3_1/TEMPLATE_ANNOUNCEMENTS.md

 **Highlights**

-* All templates with Kubernetes v1.20 and below has been removed.
+* All templates with Kubernetes v1.20 and below have been removed.
 * No new templates will be offered/updated in future.

 All available templates: